codr7/shi/README.md

 a Simple Hackable Interpreter

 ## Goal
 The goal of this project is to implement the same simple, hackable interpreter core in multiple host languages.
-For educational purposes, and to allow comparing the performance and features of different host languages.
+For educational purposes, and to allow comparing performance and optimal implementation strategies.

 ## Motivation
 I can't remember a time when I didn't feel the urge to design and implement my own programming languages, to gain a deeper understanding and make it possible to build my own tools.

-I started out with relatively primitive template languages and formula evaluators, but as I gained more experience the goal posts moved further and further towards general purpose languages.
+I started out with template engines and formula evaluators, but as I gained more experience the goal posts moved further and further towards general purpose languages.

 Most tutorials unfortunately start with parsing, which I consider to be the least interesting aspect.
 It wasn't until I discovered Forth that I managed to implement something I would consider using myself before running ut of motivation.